World Court rules mostly in Somalia's favor in Kenya border dispute | DW | 12.10.2021

 The court ruled that it was necessary to shift the line to the north in a reasonable and mutually balanced way.

-Somalian Information Minister Osman Dubbe took to Twitter to express his satisfaction with the court's decision and said: "This success did not come easily but through struggle and sacrifice."
+Somalian Information Minister Osman Dubbe took to Twitter to express his satisfaction with the court's decision and said: "Finally we made it.
+Thanks to all great lawyers who represented Somalia on the International Court of Justice."

 The decision has raised questions among Kenyan commentators.
 Peter Kagwanja, a diplomatic specialist told DW: